 When you decided to start your blog, one of the things that you might have pondered about when you first hit that “Publish” button was this: “Is there someone who’s going to read my blog?”
-At the first few days, or weeks, or months, you will encounter the struggle of getting people to go check out your blog posts.
+In the first few days, or weeks, or months, you will encounter the struggle of getting people to go check out your blog posts and start reading them.

 No One Is Reading My Blog, Even My Friends

 It can be uplifting if you set up a visitor counter and it says “1 visitor” after 24 hours, not thinking it was you who was tracked by the system.
 But who cares?
 It says “1 visitor” and that’s the important thing.
 But, if the visitor counter still gives you a lesser number of what you expect, and you ask yourself, “Where are my friends at?”, then you need to re-think and sink into that pure honesty in re-evaluating your list of friends on Facebook.

 But, no, it’s not that simple.
 And please, don’t be the “Scrooge” to your friends just because they are not reading your blog.
 I want to be straightforward with you that not all of your friends will read your blog.
 Here are the three (3) possible reasons why:

 You’re Not Telling Them You’re Blogging